Please note that CPATA’s offices will be closed on Monday, February 17 for Family Day

 Elections

 Elected directors employ their experience in the patent agent and trademark agent professions to complement the perspectives of non-licensee appointed directors.
-Although elected by their peers, elected Directors serve as fiduciaries of CPATA and maintain an consistent focus on the public interest.
+Although elected by their peers, elected Directors serve as fiduciaries of CPATA and maintain a focus on the public interest.
 Directors are offered financial compensation for their time and expertise.
-Elected licensees will begin their term at CPATA’s Annual General Meeting on June 13, 2024 for a three year term.
+Elected licensees will begin their term at CPATA’s Annual General Meeting on June 4, 2025 for a three year term.

 Expectations of Directors